Geoff Crowther

 Geoff Crowther (15 March 1944 – 13 April 2021) was a British travel writer who wrote for BIT and Lonely Planet.

 Life

 Early life

-Crowther was born on 15 March 1944 in Halifax, West Yorkshire.
+Crowther was born in West Yorkshire on 15 March 1944.
 His parents worked in a cotton mill.

 He attended Calder High School, and began hitchhiking around Europe while still a teenager.
 At the University of Liverpool, he studied biochemistry, and considered staying on to undertake a doctorate, but in the end his desire to travel proved too great.

 BIT and Lonely Planet

 In 1972, he joined the alternative information service BIT, where he oversaw the production of Overland to India and Australia.
 The guide impressed Tony and Maureen Wheeler, and in 1976 they invited him to join Lonely Planet.

 Personal life

 He met his first wife, Hyung Poon, whilst working on a guidebook in South Korea.
 They married in Seoul in 1982, and their son, Ashley, was born in 1989.
-After their marriage ended in 2000, Crowther had a brief second marriage to a woman he met in Kenya, but this also ended in divorce.
+After their marriage ended, Crowther had a brief second marriage to a woman he met in Kenya, but this also ended in divorce.